 This helps to improve memory, concentration and mood and also lowers stress levels.
 We all know that feeling of anger that rises up through being hungry.
 Breakfast can help us avoid this.

 Breakfast is the first supply of energy your body receives when you wake up, making it part of your daily required calorie intake.
 A good nutritious breakfast will give you all the energy you need to take you through to lunchtime and should be around 300/400 calories, as a general rule.
 If you think about the energy you burn, you need the most in the morning and you need the least in the evening, when you are more likely to be sat on the sofa relaxing.
 Make breakfast your energy priority.

-In the American Journal of Clinical Nutrition, a published study revealed that not eating breakfast could actually increase the risk of diabetes for women.
-The study showed that women who did eat breakfast between 0 - 6 times/week, were at far higher risk of developing the disease than those who ate it daily.
+In the American Journal of Clinical Nutrition, a published study revealed that not eating breakfast could actually increase the risk of diabetes.
+The study showed that people who did eat breakfast between 0 - 6 times/week, were at far higher risk of developing the disease than those who ate it daily.

-Fab Ideas for Quick and Nutritious Plant-Based Breakfasts for Busy Women
+Fab Ideas for Quick and Nutritious Plant-Based Breakfasts for Busy People

-So it’s all very well telling you as a busy woman, why you should eat breakfast, and why it’s good for you, but realistically you probably knew most of those things already and yet, you were still skipping?
+So it’s all very well telling you, why you should eat breakfast, and why it’s good for you, but realistically you probably knew most of those things already and yet, you were still skipping?
 Knowing you need to eat breakfast, doesn’t mean you suddenly gain time in the morning to start preparing and making amazing morning meals does it?
 That’s why I have come up with some tips for tasty breakfasts that are super quick to make.

 An Energy Bar and Fruit